jplethier/rubocop-safe_migrations/README.md

 - [ ] Adds check to string sql execution with updates, inserts or deletions
 - [ ] Position offense message on the method being called, not in the end of line
 - [ ] Adds option to be able to whitelist some methods
+- [ ] Adds option to be able to add custom methods to blacklist

 ### For new rules
 - [ ] Creates a rule to check if a column is being added with a default value